0x80/firestore-server-utils/README.md

 | `getFirstDocument`       | Fetch a single document using a query                                            |
 | `queryAndProcess`        | Query a collection and process the results using a handler for a single document |
 | `queryAndProcessByChunk` | Query a collection and process the results using a handler for each chunk        |

+More detailed documentation will follow, but I think you can easily figure it out from the function signatures